|STORY OF CATHERINE YOUNG FAMILY, TIFTON, GEORGIA

 Story about Lewis Hine Project on National Public Radio's "All Things Considered" (February 2007)

-Interview about the Lewis Hine Project (55 minutes) on Fieldstone Common, an internet radio program
+Interview in 2012 about the Lewis Hine Project (55 minutes) on Fieldstone Common, an internet radio program

-My exhibit for the Lawrence (Mass) History Center, which ran from April to September 2012
+My exhibit for the Lawrence (Mass) History Center.
+It originally ran from April to September 2012, but is now a permanent

-"The Mill Children" exhibit, inspired by Lewis Hine's visit to North Adams, Mass. in 1911
+"The Mill Children" exhibit, inspired by Lewis Hine's visit to North Adams, MA

 Links and resources about Lewis Hine and child labor